Skip to Content

 3. Black Hair Glaze

-If you are a black woman that wants to revive her natural shade, a black glaze color will make each hair strand shine!
+If you are a Black woman who wants to revive your natural shade, a black glaze color will make each hair strand shine!
 It will reflect the light, and your mane will seem more textured.

 4. Brunette Hair Glaze